Sira0909/still_alive/README.md

 This repo is a WIP recreation of the Still Alive scene from the ending credits of Portal.
-Run "stillalive.java" in a Terminal / Command line that supports ANSI.
+Run "stillalive.java" in a Terminal/Command line that supports ANSI.

 This is a work in progress, and the melody and full lyrics are not done.